 All professional and salaried employees are paid monthly.
 Hourly employees are paid semimonthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.
+Employees are responsible for regularly reviewing the accuracy of their pay statement.

-The schedule of pay dates for the 2023-2024 school year follows:
+The schedule of pay dates for the 2024-2025 school year follows: